 Parents should contact the Child Find Coordinator if they:

 Have questions or concerns about any aspect of their child’s learning and development or

-- know their child has a disability and are looking for appropriate educational services
+Have a child already identified with a disability and are seeking appropriate educational services.

 Early Services for Infants and Toddlers (Birth - 3 years)

 SVSD partners with Encompass to offer cost-free evaluations for infants and toddlers.
 This evaluation will help identify if a child is following a typical development pattern, or if a delay may be present, and offer early intervention services to address the identified delays.

 For more information or to schedule a screening intake, please contact: Encompass | 425-888-2777

 For more information regarding Early Services for Infants and Toddlers, please visit the Washington State Department of Children, Youth and Families.

 SVSD offers regularly scheduled, free developmental screenings for children ages 3-5 years old.
 These screenings provide an opportunity for early childhood professionals to assess your child’s development in the areas of social, adaptive, motor, speech/language, and cognitive skills.
 If eligible, SVSD offers a continuum of specialized services, including developmental preschool and itinerant service models.